bakarytoure/React-Redux-CRUD-with-json-server/Client/README.md

 * Update
 * Delete
 ## Technologies
-* Reactjs for creating component.
+* Reactjs for creating components.
-* Redux for menaging the business logic.
+* Redux for managing the business logic.
-* Sementic ui for styling purpose.
+* Semantic UI for styling purposes.
-* Json-Server for backend communication with the Front end.
+* JSON-Server for backend communication with the Front end.